-Fly to Jomsom and gentle walk to Kagnebi, the checkpoint of entry to Upper Mustang.
+Fly to Jomsom then a gentle walk to Kagbeni, the checkpoint of entry to Upper Mustang.
 The Kaligandaki valley here is called the Thakkhola, after the native Thakalis, who are distantly related to the Tibetans.

-A full day for Tiji festival activitesDay 11 (May 24):
+A full day for Tiji festival activitiesDay 11 (May 14):

 Drive Back to Kathmandu.Day 19 (June 01):

 Rest day at leisure or final souvenir shopping.
 Join the farewell dinner in the evening with live cultural program hosted by Holiday Mountain Treks.Day 20 (June 02):

 Departure transfer to airport for return flight to home.